 However, most people seem to think some guy dressed in black and covered in ‘rain’, must be either mad, uncomfortable or just plain nuts!
 Perhaps I am the first and latter, but never the middle.

 I’ve been commuting to work or cycling around my local area for over two years now.
-In this time, I have endured the worse of what the British weather can throw at me, including a harsh white/icy winter of 2010.
-With winds that would stretch the Beaufort scale, and at times horizontal driving rain.
-I have never though, been uncomfortable.
+In this time, I’ve endured the worse of what the British weather can throw at me, including a harsh white/icy winter of 2010.
+With winds that would stretch the Beaufort scale, and at times, horizontal driving rain.
+Ive never though, been uncomfortable.

 To enjoy every bicycle journey.
-I’ve two things in my favour; one I can purchase; the other I have abundance of, and which most adventurist’s have too.
+I’ve two things in my favour; one I can purchase; the other I have abundance of, and which most adventurists have.

 1. Appropriate clothing